 For others who require breast volume, Dr. Agha offers either the use of breast implants or your own excess upper body tissue for breast augmentation.
 This latter technique has been pioneered and developed by Drs.
 Agha and Hurwitz and was published in Annals of Plastic Surgery in 2006.
 For certain patients, Dr. Agha has found this approach an effective and safe strategy to aesthetically contour the breast, upper chest, and back.
 It treats the breasts and the upper body laxity in unison, using the excess upper abdominal, chest, or upper back tissue to supplement the lost breast volume.
+Give us a call, don’t settle for droopy breasts.
 Both the upper body lift and breast reshaping are performed simultaneously.

 31 year old female who lost 110 lbs. of weight through gastric bypass surgery.
 She weighed 150 lbs. before her body contouring surgery.
 Patient had a single-stage total body lift with Fleur-de-lis circumferential abdominoplasty.